 Above: Top slab – 1200mm x 400mm x 75mm – Crystal Black base slab with sandblasted text & water jet cut and inset Maple Red rectangle with additional inset text in Crystal Black.
 Bottom slab – 960mm x 400mm x 75mm – Black Carlow Limestone base slab with sandblasted text and motifs with water jet cut and inset Maple Red granite letters and motifs.

 At the beginning of August 2019 I was issued with a much simplified plan of the public realm proposals by LDS Architects.

-Above: This image – a cropped version of the plan issued by LDA, shows the principal public realm and station access roads.
-The concept proposal for the public art benches following the radial plan as previously illustrated was no longer viable, but the strong horizontal banding across the station forecourt still provided a viable grid and scaffold upon which to set out my ideas.
+Above: This image – a cropped version of the plan drawing issued by LDA, shows the principal public realm and station access roads.
+The previous concept proposal for the public art benches and interpretation following the radial plan as previously illustrated was no longer viable, but the strong horizontal banding across the station forecourt still provided a viable grid and scaffold upon which to set out my ideas.

 We could explore the use of varied sizes of paving slab, within a manageable modular framework.
-The stone paving in the Cathedral exhibits a wide range of slab size, from a square Purbeck Stone tile – which appears to have been the principle paving material – to the larger and unique Ledger (memorial) Stones in Tournai Marble.
+The stone paving in the Cathedral for example, exhibits a wide range of slab size, from a small unit square Purbeck Stone tile – which appears to have been the principle paving material – to the larger and unique Ledger (memorial) Stones in Tournai Marble & other stones.

 Sandstone for main paving of the forecourt –

 Cast Iron elements with low relief text and / or motifs set within the parallel banding in the paving & an extra wide kerb detail .
 There were several Iron Foundries in Winchester, which served the Railways –